cloudmesh/cloudmesh-manual/docs-source/source/manual/admin.rst

       is only supported for docker and allows for debugging to login to the running container.
 This function may be disabled in future.

+    admin mongo mode native
+       switches configuration file to use native mode

+    admin mongo mode running
+        switches the configuration to use running mode